harshilshah4251/obsidian_backup/Personal/Book Notes/Token Economics.md

 - Digital signature = Transaction + Private Key
 - Verification of Digital Signature = Transaction + Public Key
 - A blockchain wallet simply acts as a secure key storage and communication tool with the blockchain.
 It does not contain any tokens.
+- Trusted identities over the internet and a necessary prerequisite